-Maureen Loughran (Ph.D. ’08) is the Deputy Director of the Center for Traditional Music and Dance, New York City.
+Maureen Loughran (Ph.D. ’08) is the Director and Curator of Smithsonian Folkways Recordings.
+Prior to Folkways, Ms. Loughran was the Deputy Director of the Center for Traditional Music and Dance, New York City.
 She served for a number of years as a Senior Producer of American Routes, the nationally broadcast public radio program hosted by Nick Spitzer.
 While at American Routes, she produced over 80 two-hour programs and numerous segments that were broadcast nationally, including feature radio documentaries profiling Woody Guthrie, John Coltrane and Alan Lomax.
 Loughran conducted fieldwork to document Baton Rouge’s sacred and secular music traditions for the Folklife Program of the State of Louisiana’s Department of Culture, Recreation and Tourism.
 Along with Spitzer, she was awarded an Archie Green Fellowship by the American Folklife Center at the Library of Congress in 2010-2011.
 She has worked in various folk arts archives including the Irish Traditional Music Archive in Dublin, Ireland, the National Archives, the Archive of Folk Culture and the Irish Music Archive at Boston College.

 Clifford Murphy (Ph.D. ’08) was appointed the director of Folk & Traditional Arts at the National Endowment for the Arts in August 2015.
 He oversees the NEA’s grantmaking in folk and traditional arts, and manages the NEA National Heritage Fellowships.
 Murphy was previously the director of Maryland Traditions, the folklife program of the Maryland State Arts Council (MSAC).
 In 2011, Murphy launched the state’s first Maryland Traditions Folklife Festival, and also managed the Maryland Traditions grant program supporting apprenticeships and projects.
 Murphy also produced the state's annual Achievement in Living Traditions and Arts (ALTA) Awards.
 In 2014, Murphy helped to establish a partnership with the University of Maryland Baltimore County to bring MSAC’s 40 years of folklife archives into the university library system, making the collection available to the public. https://www.arts.gov/staff/clifford-murphy